• General Dermatology

 Murase discussed safe dermatologic treatments during lactation, especially for chronic conditions needing biologics.

-In her second presentation at the 2024 Elevate-Derm West Conference, Jennifer Murase, MD, talked about the Dermatologic Care of New Mothers.
+In her second presentation at the 2024 Elevate-Derm West Conference, Jenny Murase, MD, talked about the Dermatologic Care of New Mothers.
 Her lecture covered important topics such as differential diagnosis, safety of medications, and conditions commonly found in breastfeeding mothers.

 TRANSCRIPT